Margin - Property CSS

 let value = el.style.margin;

-With Javascript, read the calculated value of margin
+With Javascript, read the computed value of margin.

 the unit that was used to define it in the style sheet.